 Difficulties Factoring How Many Working Weeks Are in a Year

 Determining how many working weeks are in a year becomes more difficult when you factor these variables into your calculations.
 So, the first step to determining how many working weeks you have in a year is to decide how you will make your calculations.
 Typically, unless you have a specific reason to compute your working weeks with the number of hours you’ve worked, it’s easier to compute them using the days you work.

 When you calculate your working weeks in a year, don’t forget to account for the correct number of vacation days.
 Employers typically start with a standard number and increase them based on your experience.
 So, you may have fewer than the average 48 working weeks in a year even when you work a 5-day, 40-hour workweek.

 Flextime schedules can be challenging to calculate because your working time can vary from week to week.
 One week could be a standard, 5-day, 40-hour workweek; the next could be two days at only five hours a day.
-For flextime schedules, diligently keeping records of how many hours you’ve worked as well as how many days you’ve worked can be invaluable in determining how many working weeks you have in a year.
+For flextime schedules, diligently keeping records of how many hours you’ve worked and how many days you’ve worked can be invaluable in determining how many working weeks you have in a year.

 Consider your field of expertise as well.
 Some professions work long hours without special days off and sporadic vacation time.
 People in these fields may have more working weeks than average.

 The average number of working weeks in a year may not be the number of weeks you work in a year.
 You must factor your unique situation into your calculations.
 Consider your workweek model: traditional, flextime, compressed, or a 32-hour week.
 Federal holidays, sick leave, vacation days, and other time off factor into how many working weeks are in a year.

 The eLeaP People Success Platform, featuring the continuous performance management system provides organizations with powerful options to attract and retain high-caliber team members.